 In the Spring of 2019, Food Well Alliance launched Atlanta’s first Urban Agriculture Tool Lending program, in partnership with the Atlanta ToolBank and with the generous support of Whole Foods Market & The Glenn Family Foundation.
 We have learned from our network of local food leaders that affordable access to heavy duty professional-grade tools is a major barrier to community gardens and urban farms in metro Atlanta.

-In response to this need, Food Well Alliance has established an urban agriculture tool lending program at the Atlanta ToolBank where community gardeners and urban farmers can borrow BCS tractors year-round.
-BCS tractors and attachments are available for growers who have successfully completed the Food Well Alliance sub-user membership process.
+In response to this need, Food Well has established an urban agriculture tool lending program at the Atlanta ToolBank where community gardeners and urban farmers can borrow BCS tractors year-round.
+BCS tractors and attachments are available for growers who have successfully completed the Food Well sub-user membership process.
 Learn more about our process below.

-How Does it Work?
+How Does It Work?

 1. Complete a BCS tractor training

-2. Sign a sub-user membership agreement and liability form with Food Well Alliance
+2. Sign a sub-user membership agreement and liability form with Food Well

-3. Pay a $75 annual sub-user membership fee for year-round access to the BCS tractors and attachments or pay a one-time payment of $35 if you would only like to borrow the equipment once.
+3. Pay a $75 annual sub-user membership fee for year-round access to the BCS tractors and attachments or pay a one-time payment of $35 if you would only like to borrow the equipment once

 Eligibility & Criteria